Samuelekengita/Power-Bi-Project/README.md

 ## Data Sources

-The dataset made use of in the project is HR Analytics Data.csv and HR Employee Data.csv whichcontained detailed information about the company's employees.
+The dataset made use of in the project is HR Analytics Data.csv and HR Employee Data.csv which contained detailed information about the company's employees.

 ### Tools